gnh1201/caterpillar/README.md

 3. Enjoy it

-4. (Optional) With [Cloudflare](https://cloudflare.com) proxy, we can expect to accelerate four times the speed.
+4. (Optional) With [Cloudflare](https://cloudflare.com) proxy, we can expect to accelerate the 4x speed.

 ## References
 * https://github.com/anapeksha/python-proxy-server